Matthew-Hurrell/viva-la-nacho/README.md

 #### Post Recipe Form

 The recipe form is the main element of the post a recipe page.
-The form is contained in a centralised box and features a title, input fields and a username display, as well as a submit button and a cancel button.
+The form is contained in a centralised box and features a title, input fields and username display, as well as a submit button and cancel button.
 Form fields include text boxes, multiple checkboxes, number select fields, dropdown selects, image upload fields and WYSIWYG summernote fields.
 Required fields are marked with a red asterix.
 The form is fully responsive and the fields stack and become full screen on smaller screen sizes.
 There are a lot of fields required for a recipe post, so the fields are spaced out and organised to avoid confusion and clutter.

 ![Recipe Form](readme/assets/images/recipe-form.png)